-LG OPENS NEW CHAPTER IN CONNECTED HOME LIVING WITH THINQ ON AI HOME HUB AT IFA 2024
+LG Opens New Chapter In Connected Home Living With Thinq On Ai Home Hub At IFA 2024

-Revolutionizing AI Homes With Affectionate Intelligence for Seamless Connectivity, Custom Comfort and Care
+(MENAFN- Dubai PR Network) Revolutionizing AI Homes with Affectionate Intelligence for Seamless Connectivity, Custom Comfort and Care

-SEOUL, South Korea, Aug.
-29, 2024 /PRNewswire/ -- LG Electronics (LG) is unveiling the LG ThinQ ON AI home hub featuring Affectionate Intelligence at IFA 2024 in Berlin, Germany, from September 6-10.
-This innovative hub provides outstanding connectivity and expandability, positioning itself as the centerpiece of a comprehensive smart home ecosystem, where LG's appliances and "empathetic" AI work in unison to deliver customized comfort, care and convenience.
+- LG Electronics (LG) is unveiling the LG ThinQ ON AI home hub featuring Affectionate Intelligence at IFA 2024 in Berlin, Germany, from September 6-10.
+This innovative hub provides outstanding connectivity and expandability, positioning itself as the centerpiece of a comprehensive smart home ecosystem, where LG's appliances and”empathetic” AI work in unison to deliver customized comfort, care and convenience.

 Generative AI-based Home Solutions Tailored to Each Customer's Preferences